Information for professionals about team around the family (TAF) meetings

 You should complete the closure section of the form after all the family’s needs have been met, or they no longer consent to early help services.

 Record any unmet needs that were identified.
 If the unmet needs mean that the concerns are escalated to statuary intervention, you must have a consultation with the Early Help Team.
-Refer to the continuum of need document alongside the continuum of need guidance document to determine the current level of need (- see 'Documents' below).
+Refer to the threshold of intervention document to determine the current level of need.

 Find out more